Prachi-Mankar/Crypto-Volatility-Model/README.md

 ## ✅ Credits

-Project by \[Your Name], combining financial time series modeling with machine learning and sentiment analysis.
+Project by , combining financial time series modeling with machine learning and sentiment analysis.

 ---

-Let me know if you'd like help deploying this on Hugging Face Spaces or Streamlit Cloud!